Table of Contents

-Common symptoms are focused in the legs and thighs and include:
+Common symptoms are focused on the legs and thighs and include:

 - Formation of telangiectasia and varicose veins

-The pain of venous insufficiency is quite the opposite of arterial insufficiency.
-Venous insufficiency pain is often improved by with ambulation or elevating the feet and legs or by wearing compression stockings, but in arterial insufficiency the pain is exacerbated by walking or elevating the legs, or wearing compression stockings.
+The pain associated with venous insufficiency is the opposite of arterial insufficiency.
+Pain in venous insufficiency is often improved with ambulation or elevation of the feet and legs or by wearing compression stockings.
+However, in arterial insufficiency, the pain is exacerbated by walking or raising the legs, or wearing compression stockings.

-As venous insufficiency becomes chronic non-healing ulcers may develop, especially around the medial malleolus.
-Lipodermatosclerosis changes may also occur in the legs which includes fibrosis and fat necrosis.
-Skin around the ankles may become discolored red or golden brown with the deposit of hemosiderin from the breakdown of red blood cells.
-Symptoms of chronic venous insufficiency include the symptoms of venous insufficiency and also:
+As venous insufficiency becomes chronic, non-healing ulcers may develop, especially around the medial malleolus.
+Changes associated with lipodermatosclerosis including fibrosis and fat necrosis may also occur in the legs.
+The skin around the ankles may become discolored, red or golden brown following accumulation of hemosiderin deposits resulting from the breakdown of red blood cells.
+Symptoms of chronic venous insufficiency include symptoms of venous insufficiency in addition to the following:

 Diagnosis of Chronic Venous Insufficiency

-Ultrasound of the veins of the lower extremity is the preferred method to diagnose venous insufficiency.
-In these studies the physician is evaluating the vessels for reflux.
-If deep vein thrombosis is a concern then a D-dimer blood test may be useful in addition to ultrasound.
+Ultrasonography of the lower extremity veins is the preferred method to diagnose venous insufficiency.
+In these studies, the physician evaluates the vessels for reflux.
+If deep vein thrombosis is a concern, a D-dimer blood test may be useful in addition to ultrasound.

-Besides ultrasound, there are other methods to visualize the deep and superficial veins of the leg and thigh involves magnetic resonance venography.
+In addition to ultrasound, other methods such as magnetic resonance venography are available to visualize the deep and superficial veins of the leg and thigh.

 Additionally, it is possible to measure the venous refill time.
-In patient with normal, healthy veins it takes about two minutes to refill the leg after blood is pumped out via the skeletal muscle pumps.
-In patients with valve patency it will take a shorter period of time due to venous reflux.
+In patients with normal, healthy veins it takes about two minutes to refill the leg after blood is pumped out by the skeletal muscle.
+In patients with valve patency, it takes a shorter period due to venous reflux.

 Therapy of Chronic Venous Insufficiency